 Spelling and grammar mistakes aren’t funny.
-The Copywrite Matters blog asks, “Is poor spelling costing you business?”
-And while they laugh at the impact a missing comma can make (“Let’s eat, Grandma” vs. “Let’s eat Grandma”), they don’t laugh long.
-According to one study cited in the article, a single spelling mistake on your website may cause as many as 50% of potential customers not to commit to a purchase.
+According to this BBC news, a single spelling mistake on your website may cause as many as 50% of potential customers not to commit to a purchase.

 Grammarly is a popular alternative that does much of this for free; its Premium plan goes further, adding plagiarism detection.
-It’s the winner of our Best Grammar Checker roundup, and we covered its features in a full review.
-How do the two apps compare?
+It’s the winner of our Best Grammar Checker roundup, and we covered its features in a full Grammarly review.

 You need a grammar checker that runs on the computer or device you do your writing on.
 Fortunately, both apps support many popular platforms.
 Which is the better solution?